-The Commission maintains cash balances with a financial institution headquartered in North Carolina.
-Cash balances held at this financial institution are insured by the Federal Deposit Insurance Corporation ("the FDIC") up to \$250,000.
-At various times during the year, the Commission's cash balance held at financial institutions may exceed the federally insured limit.
-As of June 30, 2022, the amount of cash held at financial institutions is fully insured.
+The Commission maintains a cash balance with a financial institution in North Carolina.
+The cash balance held at the financial institution is insured by the Federal Deposit Insurance Corporation up to \$250,000.
+At various times during the year, the Commission's cash balance held at the financial institution may exceed the federally insured limit.
+As of June 30, 2023, the amount of cash held at the financial institution is fully insured.

-The Commission maintains accounts with an investment firm.
-These accounts contain cash, cash equivalents, and securities.
-Balances are insured by the Securities Investor Protection Corporation up to \$500,000 (with a limit of \$250,000 for cash) for certain acts by the broker dealer.
-As of June 30, 2022, the amount of uninsured cash held with this investment firm was \$322,692.
+The Commission maintains cash and securities accounts with an investment firm.
+Balances held by the investment firm are insured by the Securities Investor Protection Corporation up to \$500,000 (with a limit of \$250,000 for cash) for certain acts by the broker dealer.
+As of June 30, 2023, the amount of uninsured cash held with this investment firm was \$187,969.

-3. CASH, CASH EQUIVALENTS, AND TEMPORARY
+3. CASH, CASH EQUIVALENTS, AND TEMPORARY INVESTMENTS

-INVESTMENTS

-Cash, cash equivalents, and temporary investments consisted of the following at June 30, 2022:
+Cash, cash equivalents, and temporary investments consisted

-2022
+of the following at June 30, 2023:

-Out-of-Region (60) Accounts:
+Investment Accounts:

-Temporary investments \$ 19,709,428
+Temporary investments \$ 19,493,775

-Cash and cash equivalents 572,693
+Cash and cash equivalents 437,969

-Bank Accounts 40,655
+Bank Accounts 26,567

-\$ 20,322,776
+\$ 19,958,311